PelionIoT/nanostack-border-router/README.md

 # Nanostack Border Router

-Nanostack Border Router is a generic mbed border router implementation which provides the main IPv6/6LoWPAN border-router logic that is portable to any hardware platform.
-An example of such a port is [FRDM-K64F Border Router](https://github.com/ARMmbed/k64f-border-router).
+Nanostack Border Router is a generic mbed border router implementation that provides the main IPv6/6LoWPAN border router logic  portable to any hardware platform.
+An example of such a port is [FRDM-K64F border router](https://github.com/ARMmbed/k64f-border-router).

 The steps involved in porting a target platform are:

 - Creating an mbedOS application with yotta
-- Selecting a target platform
+- Selecting the target platform
 - Installing dependencies
 - Adding source files
-- Building & flashing
+- Building and flashing

-### Creating mbedOS Application
+### Creating an mbedOS application

 The regular way of creating an application for ARM mbed OS includes using yotta.
-Click [here](http://yottadocs.mbed.com/tutorial/tutorial.html)  to learn how to install & use yotta.
+Read the [yotta tutorial document](http://yottadocs.mbed.com/tutorial/tutorial.html) to learn how to install and use yotta.

-Working with ARM mbed OS is fairly straight forward as most of the bits you need to develop an application are already in place for you.
-Howver, to get the best out of ARM mbed OS, you need to know at least the followings:
+Working with ARM mbed OS is fairly straightforward as most of the bits you need to develop an application are already in place for you.
+However, to get the best out of ARM mbed OS, you need to know at least the following:

 - Interfacing to hardware
 - Asynchronous programming with MINAR
 - Memory management with mbed OS
 - Networking with mbed OS

-You can find all this information in  [ARM mbed OS User Guide](https://docs.mbed.com/docs/getting-started-mbed-os/en/latest/Full_Guide/app_on_yotta/).
+You can find all this information in the [ARM mbed OS User Guide](https://docs.mbed.com/docs/getting-started-mbed-os/en/latest/Full_Guide/app_on_yotta/).

 Initializing your project: